-This is the home of both fantasy NASCAR games: salary cap and Top 10.
+This is the home of both 2026 fantasy NASCAR games: Salary Cap and Five Wide.
 The rules and scoring system for both games are below the picture.
-If you are new to the games and wish to play, e-mail me at mwls5960@gmail.com and put "Fantasy NASCAR 2025" in the subject line.
+If you are new to the games and wish to play, e-mail me at mwls5960@gmail.com and put "Fantasy NASCAR 2026" in the subject line.

 2. This is a salary cap league.
 The salary cap for the first 13 races is $90 million, for races 14-26 it will be $92 million, and for the final 10 races it is $94 million.
 You are to pick a total of eight drivers each week: one from each of the six groups with a portion of your money, and then two "wildcard" drivers with your remaining money.